Essen North Rhine-westphalia, Germany Travel Guide

 Standard rate applies.

-Night travel, large luggage, airport trips may apply.
+Traveling at night, large luggage, airport trips may apply.

 Drive on the right; adhere to speed limits.
 Seatbelts are mandatory for all.

-Excellent road network.
+Excellent road infrastructure.

 Generally excellent.
 German drivers usually follow rules.
 Be alert for cyclists.